laurentmackay/CPM_RD_matlab/README.md

 ## Model Specification
 We have implemented a basic model specification scheme for reaction-diffusion systems.
 This model specification scheme serves as a basic template that can be expanded upon to model more complex types of systems.

 Model are specified in simple line-oriented text files, where we are agnostic about file extensions (but recommend against their use as they do nothing but cause confusion).
 By line-oriented, we mean that declarations (e.g., a reaction declaration, variable declaration, or diffusion coefficient declaration) are separated from one another by newline characters.
+There is currently no limit on line lengths in the model specification files.

 ### Reaction Notation
 Reaction-diffusion systems are specified primarily using a text-based chemical reaction notation.
 For, example a bimolecular complexing reaction between chemical species `A` and `B` producing `C` with rate constant `k1` is written as: